The Layoff Lady

 By Brenda L. Peterson, The Layoff Lady

-A Different Resume for Each Job?
+A Resume for Each Job?
 Won't That Take Forever?

 When applying for jobs, customizing each resume is one way to help you stand out.
 Unfortunately, it’s easy to spend a lot of time and effort updating your resume.
-Let's look at shortcuts for customizing your resume that is less time and labor-intensive.
+Check out these shortcuts for customizing your resume that can save you time and improve your impact.

-Remember, when you're at the point when you're applying for jobs, you should have already done some prework.
-By now, you should know what specifically you're looking for in a job.
-This includes details like your target job title(s), industries, core work responsibilities, geographic location, day-to-day responsibilities, pay rate, and work arrangements (onsite, remote, hybrid).
+When applying for jobs, an important first step is to know what specifically you are looking for in your next job--your target role.
+This includes details like your desired job title(s), industries, core work responsibilities, geographic location, day-to-day responsibilities, pay rate, and work arrangements (onsite, remote, hybrid).

 If you don't have a clear idea of what your target job looks like, it makes everything else harder.
-I encourage you to take a moment to figure out what your target is.
-This act will help you be more efficient as you search for a role, decide what to apply for, create your target job resume, and everything after that, too.
+I encourage you to dedicate time to figuring out what you want.
+This action alone will help you be more efficient as you search for open positions, determine what to apply for, create your target job resume, and apply for specific jobs.

 • Full-time Learning Consultant role at a company in the fields of software/healthcare/finance